smousavi05/python-coding-style/README.md

     *   **Comprehensions & Generator Expressions:** Okay to use for simple cases.
-*   **Packaging:** Consider packaging your project as an installable Python package if it's a library or provides CLI tools.
-Use `pyproject.toml` for modern packaging.
-Use semantic versioning (`MAJOR.MINOR.PATCH`) for libraries.
 *   List, Dict, and Set comprehensions as well as generator expressions provide a concise and efficient way to create container types and iterators without resorting to the use of traditional loops, map(), filter(), or lambda.
     *   **Good:**
        ```result = [mapping_expr for value in iterable if filter_expr]